The Admissions Process

 The Heritage Consortium uses a simple single applications process using the same form and selection process for both the funded studentships and places on the doctoral programme.
 The subsequent allocation of successful candidates to individual institutions is decided on the basis of appropriate match of the student’s research proposal to the institution and lead supervisor.

 Applicants seeking an AHRC studentship should check pp. 11-12 in the Student Funding Guide to see if they meet the requirements relating to UK or EU residence.
-Further general information may be found here.

 Stage 1 – Application